Adult and Forensic Psychiatry Expert Witness

 Expert WitnessForensic ExpertSpeaker

 Andrew P. Levin, MD provides both clinical and forensic psychiatric services to clients throughout the New York metropolitan region and nationally.
 Areas of clinical expertise include trauma and dissociation, mood and anxiety disorders, personality disorders, and developmental delay/mental retardation.
 Clinical services include psychopharmacologic consultation and management, diagnostic consultation, and psychotherapy.
 Dr. Levin has special expertise in cognitive behavioral therapy for mood, anxiety, trauma, and personality disorders.
 He has trained and supervised professionals in cognitive behavioral treatments and forensic evaluation.
-He is a member of the faculty of the Columbia University Department of Psychiatry and the Albert Einstein College of Medicine.
+He is Associate Clinical Professor of Psychiatry in the Columbia University Department of Psychiatry and also regularly leads seminars at the Albert Einstein College of Medicine.

 In the forensic arena Dr. Levin has 20 years experience consulting in a wide range of civil and criminal matters.
 In criminal matters he has consulted in homicide (including capital cases), criminal responsibility, involuntary confessions, and white collar crime.
 Civil areas of consultation have included psychiatric standards of care, trauma and injury, torture and asylum, employment discrimination, sexual harassment, and fitness for duty.
 He has been qualified and testified as an expert in both State and Federal venues.